-I am an associate professor ("Docent") at Stockholm University, the Department of Computer and System Sciences .
+I am an associate professor at Stockholm University, the Department of Computer and System Sciences where I am head of the ACT unit.
 I am also affiliated the Mobile Life Centre.
 I study location-based social media and more broadly issues within ubiquitous computing.
 My research combines studies of social media interaction with practices of cutting-edge technologies, in order to provide better knowledge of how to design for these new everyday practices.
-I am currently building up my research lab The LX Lab and looking for students who are interested in location-based social media and location focused performance.
-I am looking for ambitious Ph.D students who can work independently on their own projects in the area of human-computer interaction.
+I am currently building up the LX Lab and looking for students who are interested in location-based media and location-based experiences such as interactive theater and performances.
+Feel free to contact me if you are interested in writing a bachelor- or masters project with me as supervisor.

 At UCSD (2007-2011) I was the Principal Investigator on an NSF funded project: "Transforming Social Science Virtual Organizations".
 I was studying the diverse intellectual practices of social science research and social scientists' use of communication technologies.
 We recently developed TagPad, a tool for interviewing participants and analyzing social science studies.
 It runs on an iPad and can be downloaded for free.
 Go to the information website for more details.